itsananderson/resume/index.md

 ### Work Experience

-#### Microsoft - Software Development Engineer
+#### Microsoft - Software Development Engineer 2

 *June 2012 - Present*

+##### Power BI Embedded

+I worked with an small team of engineers to deliver [Power BI Embedded](https://azure.microsoft.com/en-us/services/power-bi-embedded/), an Azure service that enables developers to embed interactive visual reports into their own applications and websites.
+Working on a tight deadline, we were built the new auth model and Azure portal integration needed to deliver Power BI as a consumable Azure resource.

 ##### Visual Studio Client Tools

-I am building cross-platform tools and cloud services that make it easier for hybrid mobile developers (Cordova, PhoneGap, React Native) to build apps.
-With my experience utilizing Azure and Node, I've been able to help my team ramp up quickly as we utilize this technology to build scalable REST APIs and cross-platform CLI tools.
+During my time on this team, I was a tech lead for the [CodePush](https://microsoft.github.io/code-push/) project.
+With my experience utilizing Azure and Node, was able to help my team ramp up quickly as we utilized this technology to build scalable REST APIs and cross-platform CLI tools.
 I also took charge of setting up and maintaining our CI tooling so that we can ensure quality while iterating quickly.

 Previously on this team, I rewrote and shipped a new DOM Explorer tool for IE/Edge with Windows 10 and Visual Studio 2015.
 The updated tool has improved performance on large websites, and fixes a number of UI bugs.

+During my time on this team, I was promoted to Software Development Engineer 2 for my delivery of the new DOM Explorer, and my tech leadership on the CodePush project.

 ##### ACM Authoring and Asset Management